After-Shock/Cloudbox-wiki/Pushover.md

 ## What is Pushover?

-With [Pushover](https://pushover.net/), you can have Cloudbox send you messages during certain tasks (e.g. every time UnionFS Cleaner runs).
-With more tasks planned to be added later.
+[Pushover](https://pushover.net/faq) is service to receive instant push notifications on your phone or tablet from a variety of sources.
+With Cloudbox, you can have notifications during many different tasks or events (e.g. every time UnionFS Cleaner runs).

 -  Some examples: